devilsbane98/BCI_Summer-17/README.md

 ## Installation:
 1. Download and copy the contents of this repository into your pyemotiv directory
-2. Change the path of testepoc.PY in line no. 9 of onlineanalysis.m
+2. Change the path of testepoc.PY in line no. 9 of onlineanalysis.m and the paths of the ppt in ppt.m and ppt2.m
 3. You are good to go.
+4. Run onlineanalysis.m

 ## Method:
 ### 1. Emotiv Epoc headset setting: